 Sometimes, more severe respiratory difficulties gradually develop.
 Signs to watch for include:

 - fast, shallow breathing

 - retractions — when the areas below the ribs, between the ribs, and in the neck sink in as a child inhales

 - irritability, with difficulty sleeping and signs of fatigue (tiredness) or lethargy

 - vomiting after coughing

 - poor appetite or not feeding well, causing decreased peeing and fewer wet diapers

 In severe cases, symptoms may worsen quickly.
-A child with severe bronchiolitis may get fatigued from the work of breathing and have poor air movement in and out of the lungs due to the clogging of the small airways.
+A child with severe bronchiolitis may get very tired from the work of breathing and have poor air movement in and out of the lungs due to the clogging of the small airways.
 The skin can turn blue (called cyanosis), which is especially noticeable in the lips and fingernails.